frederikme/TinderBotz/README.md

 #### Sending personalized messages to your matches
 <img src="https://user-images.githubusercontent.com/60892381/94997724-43ce3280-05ad-11eb-8a94-0a66f0afbf93.gif"></src>

-## Coming Soon Features
-### A picture is worth a thousand words
-Instead of just sending an email with 'you have a match', let's add an image so you know if it's worth opening the app manually.</br>

-### Finally a worthy opponent
-Integrating a face recognition tool that would rate an image of yourself and an image of the geomatch.</br>
-Then only like those profiles that come womewhat close to your looks. </br>

-### Integrating Scraping (better)
-Find a cleaner way to scrape geomatches while liking or disliking.</br>
-Then try to get some wordclouds out of most common names, bio's...</br>

 ## Support the Repository
 Feel free to make a pull request and contribute to this project.</br>